IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 Use the CLI to expose your OpenWhisk actions through the OpenWhisk API Gateway.

+## OpenWhisk CLI configuration for api-experimental command
+This experimental feature only works with the new OpenWhisk authentication model in which each namespace now has a unique authentication key associated with it.
+Go to [Configure CLI](https://console.ng.bluemix.net/openwhisk/cli) for instructions on how to set the authentication key for your specific namespace.

 ## Expose an OpenWhisk action

 Let's expose a simple action that is already pre-installed with OpenWhisk